Friday, January 14, 2011

 In Italy, dried buckwheat pasta specifically cut for use in Pizzoccheri can be bought in stores.
 However, it can also be easily made from scratch without particular equipment.

-For about 200 g of Pizzoccheri pasta
+For 200 g of fresh Pizzoccheri noodles

 - 250 g potatoes (2 small, diced).